genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ```

 ### Specifying fields
 By default, all table or view fields in a query definition will be exposed.
 If you don't want them all to be available, you must define the fields that are required.
+You can also define derived fields here where the input for the derived field is the dataserver query row.
-In the example below, we specify eight fields:
+In the example below, we specify nine fields where one of them is a derived field:

 ```kotlin
 dataServer {